gregogalante/salvinipsum/README.md

 ```

-To compile the client run:
+To compile the client and copy it on server public path run:

 ```console